Skip to main content

 • Nandita Shankardass, Roots to Rise also contains some moments of Visual Vernacular throughout the performance

-• for audience members with photosensitive epilepsy, please note that Les Commandos Percu, Origin contains bright lights and fireworks and Múcab Dans, Correllums contains the use of lasers
+• For audience members with photosensitive epilepsy, please note that Les Commandos Percu, Origin contains bright lights and fireworks and Múcab Dans, Correllums contains the use of lasers

 • SIRF has a wide range of Non-Verbal shows, please contact SIRF Central for a full list of shows

-• a limited amount of Ear Defenders can be loaned throughout the festival, please contact SIRF Central for more information
+• A limited amount of Ear Defenders can be loaned throughout the festival, please contact SIRF Central for more information

 • SIRF is a Guide Dog friendly festival